ValleyBell/ExtractorsDecoders/README.md

 This tool unpacks the `.LBX` files used by the DOS version of "Princess Maker 2".

+## lzss-lib / lzss-tool

+This library and tool allow you to decompress and recompress LZSS-compressed data.

+Tool and libary allow to specify various compression parameters like:
+- the initial values of the LZSS dictionary
+- the bit order of the control characters
+- the format of the backward reference word

+The tool also allows you to specify a file header format using the additional parameters.
+This way simple LZSS-compressed containers can be supported as well.

 ## mrndec

 This tool decompresses archives used by the Korean game developer "Mirinae Software".